 - ¼ teaspoon salt

 - Preheat oven to 400 degrees F and arrange racks so that the pie can cook on the bottom rack.
 Line an 8-inch pie pan with crust.
 Fold over edges and pinch to flute.
 Set prepared dish on a large baking sheet that is lined with a silpat, parchment paper, or foil.

-- In a large bowl, combine apples, ½ cup sugar, ¼ cup flour, 1 teaspoon cinnamon and lemon juice.
+- In a large bowl, combine apples, sugar, flour, cinnamon, salt, and lemon juice.
 Toss to coat.

-- To make the crumble topping, combine the brown sugar, 1 cup flour, the chilled butter pieces and the remaining cinnamon using a pastry blender in a large bowl.
+- To make the crumble topping, combine the brown sugar, flour, the chilled butter pieces and cinnamon using a pastry blender in a large bowl.
 You want your butter to remain as small chunks about the size of a pea.

 - Place prepared pie on baking sheet on bottom rack of oven.
 Cook for about 1 hour.
 If topping starts to brown, loosely tent with foil.